 Plan to make a day of it and stay through the closing circle.
 We usually begin about 7:00 a.m. for the fire ceremony.
 We have a gathering and teaching time about 9:00 a.m., then the Pipe ceremony and lodge.
 Following the lodge we have a ceremonial meal.
 To conclude we gather our things, help put up chairs, take down lodges and store supplies, then end with a closing circle about 2:00 in the afternoon.

-Can I go in the first time I attend?
+Can I go in the lodge the first time I attend?

 In most of our lodges we invite you to spend a brief time inside the lodge the first time to see if it fits for you.
 Your stay will be part of one door (round of intentions).
 This permits time to ascertain if this process fits for you.
 Some like to spend a shorter amount of time and let the experience digest.
 Some people attend often and rarely if ever go into the sweat lodge.
 Underlying our practice is a wonderful experience of community, and participants benefit whether they actually go in the sweat lodge or not.